alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/verifications.md

 ---
 title: Checking Verifications
-description: Learn how Alumnium verifies web pages with AI-powered checks.
+description: Learn how Alumnium verifies applications with AI-powered checks.
 Ensure test accuracy with concrete verifications and vision support.
 ---

-Alumnium can verify statements on the web page when you instruct it to **check** something.
-It analyzes the current state of the web page, optionally including its screenshot, and decides whether the verification successfully passes or fails.
+Alumnium can verify statements on the application when you instruct it to **check** something.
+It analyzes the current state of the mobile or web application, optionally including its screenshot, and decides whether the verification successfully passes or fails.

 For example, after performing a Google search for "Mercury element", you might want to check that search results contain a link to the Wikipedia: